iamprasidh/activity-booking-app/README.md

 # Activity Booking App API

-A REST API for a basic activity booking app, built for the MeetX Backend Developer Internship assignment.
+A REST API for a basic activity booking app.

 ## Features
 - User registration and login with JWT authentication